prebid/prebid.github.io/dev-docs/modules/ppi.md

 - **Simplified page integration** - PPI can manage GPT slot definition or it can scan existing GPT slots and figure out which Prebid AdUnits to create.
 - **Manage use of the bid cache** - Pages can be designed to run the Prebid auction up front and then quickly load bids from cache when ad slots are ready.
 - **Serving ads without an adserver** - PPI comes with a built-in ability to display the highest bid.
-- **Coordination with Amazon APS** - PPI can initiate APS to run in parallel with the Prebid auction.

 Of course, pages can still be built with the original Prebid.js javascript functions.
 This module just provides additional functions built to support these additional scenarios.